ChrisKlug/web-dev-workshop/labs/lab10/lab10.md

 __Note:__ It will complain about the missing `baseAddress` parameter.
 This will be fixed soon.

 This works, but it hides the extension method a bit.
-To fix this, you can open the __IServiceCollectionExtensions.cs__ file in the __WebDevWorkshop.Services.Products.Client__ project, and change the namespace to `Microsoft.Extensions.DependencyInjection`
+To fix this, you can open the __IServiceCollectionExtensions.cs__ file in the __WebDevWorkshop.Services.Products.Client__ project and change the namespace to `Microsoft.Extensions.DependencyInjection`.

 ```csharp
 namespace Microsoft.Extensions.DependencyInjection;